 An introduction to the "top down" process of systems analysis based upon the four lifecycle phases of information systems.
 Emphasis is on introducing information systems development, the analysis of information requirements and starting the systems design phase.
-Prerequisites: CIS 119 and CIS 244 or CIS 116 and 119 or permission of department Chairperson.
+Prerequisites: CIS 119 or permission of Department Chairperson.